zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 #### Veridas cluster

+### RE-ARC

+I have published a [notebook](https://www.kaggle.com/code/ironbar/generate-training-samples-using-re-arc) to generate training data in the same format as ARC tasks.

 ## Results

 - Starting from the model that was taught to count is not helpful, starting loss is higher and also final.